JIC1444/PPI-GNN/README.md

 # Python-Protein-Protein-Interaction-GNN-Project
 ## Overview
 This project is aimed for those with limited experience in PyTorch and no exposure to Graph Neural Networks (GNNs).
 Using mainly the NetworkX and PyTorch libraries to display the relationships between proteins within a dataset with a graph, then train a neural network to predict whether two new proteins will interact with one another.

 Protein-protein interactions are key in drug development, the interconnected web of relationships and proteins relies on deep learning algorithms over classical machine learning algorithms to analyise and comprehend due to the hierarchical nature of the hidden layers within the GNN, allowing it to find increasingly complex patterns with deeper and deeper layers.

 ## Knowledge Graphs
 A knowledge graph (KG) consists of two objects: nodes and edges.
 Nodes can represent almost anything, edges represent the relationship between two given nodes.
 In this PPI dataset, a **node** represents a **protein** and the existence of an **edge** implies that **two proteins interact**.

 Mathematically a graph is written $G = (V, E, \boldsymbol{A})$ where $V$ is the set of nodes, $E$ is the edges between each pair of nodes and $\mathbf{A}$ is the adjacency matrix.
-This is useful notation when observing the graph convolutional function.
+This is useful notation when observing the graph convolution function.

 ## Graph Convolutional Networks
 A Graph Convolutional Network (GCN) is a type of GNN.
 A GCN is made up of a few layers: a graph convolution layer (commonly either spectral, spatial or attention), a pooling layer and a fully connected layer (also reffered to as a multi-layer perceptron or linear layer).